-The best grief quotes provide insight and encouragement to a downcast soul.
+The best grief quotes provide something more than a pat on the back.
+Truly thoughtful words of comfort provide insight and encouragement to a downcast soul.

-We’ve scoured the internet, old books of quotations, grief resources, the Bible, other resources, and even wrote our own to create the ultimate list of encouraging and insightful quotes.
+We’ve scoured the internet, old books of quotations, grief resources, the Bible, other resources, and even wrote our own to create the ultimate list of uplifting grief quotes.

 You’ll find the most popular, famous, and meaningful phrases.
 Plus we’ve unearthed sayings from ancient sources and even written our own genuine expressions.

-Read on, and we think you might benefit from this collection of grief quotes.
+Read on, and we think you might benefit from this collection of wise and timeless words.

 If you’re the one grieving, you know that the loss of your beloved saps your strength and ability to think clearly.
 Sadness and sorrow are completely normal, but you’re not always sure how to express what you’re feeling.